-My academic interests are diverse but my primary research project revolves around freedom of expression.
-My doctoral research project - for which I received a SSHRC Joseph-Armand Bombardier Doctoral Scholarship and recently nominated for the Governor General's Gold Medal - examines the contemporary state of freedom of expression on Canadian university campuses.
-The project blends literature from the fields of Political Science, Law and Legal Studies, and Philosophy and uses a qualitative mixed-methods approach that includes literature reviews, legal analysis, media analysis, personal interviews, and access to information requests.
+My academic interests are diverse but most of my research revolves around free expression.
+My doctoral research project - which received a SSHRC Joseph-Armand Bombardier Doctoral Scholarship and was recently nominated for both a Governor General's Gold Medal and CAGS-ProQuest Distinguished Dissertation Award - examined the contemporary state of freedom of expression on Canadian university campuses.
+The project blends literature from the fields of Political Science, Law and Legal Studies, and Philosophy, and uses a qualitative mixed-methods approach that included literature reviews, legal analysis, media analysis, personal interviews, and freedom of information requests.
 My MA thesis (passed with distinction) examined the demise of Section 13 of the Canadian Human Rights Act.

-I also research the politics of alternative sport and skateboarding subculture.
-This work has more recently focused on how skateboarding subculture will change as it becomes an official 'sport' in the Olympic Games.
-In addition to my academic research, I have written blog posts, op-eds, and reports in more accessible venues.
-You can find links to some of my published academic and non-academic work in the 'Research' and 'Writing' section of this website.
+I've also researched and written about the politics of alternative sport.
+This work has recently focused on how skateboarding subculture will change as it becomes an official 'sport' at the Olympic Games.
+In addition to my academic research and writing, I'm also an avid writer in various non-academic venues, including blogs, investigative journalism, and opinion editorials.
+You can find links to some of my published academic and non-academic work in the 'Academic Research,' 'In the News,' and 'Journalism' sections of this website.